mrfinnsmith/sfedits/README.md

 1. Connects to Wikipedia's IRC feed to monitor real-time edits
 2. Watches for edits to configured SF-related articles
 3. Takes screenshots of the diff using Puppeteer
-4. Posts to Bluesky with the screenshot
+4. Posts to Bluesky and Mastodon with the screenshot

 ## Quick Start